 In a 1993 interview, Baldessari told Constance Lewallen, “You can always read every piece I do in terms of grappling with order and disorder, colliding one against the other.
 Order is not the order we think it is.
 There’s always something about to erupt, like the L.A. riots.”

 Baldessari’s work is collage based.
-He places images in cut-out shapes, or removes images and puts others in their places.
+He placed images in cut-out shapes, or removed images and put others in their places.
 His unique formal logic slows down the flood of photographic images we experience each day.
 David Pagel in The New York Times wrote, “Unlike most types of collage, Baldessari’s does not function by overlapping fragments or forcing things together to create an overarching narrative.
 In his art, everything occupies its own space.”

-Teaching has always been important to Baldessari.
-He taught at Cal Arts from its founding in 1970 to 1988 and has taught at the University of California, Los Angeles since 1996.
-One of his famous early pieces involved students, who were directed to copy and re-copy the title “I Will Not Make Any More Boring Art.”(1971) Baldessari’s wry pedagogic style has earned him the title, “The World’s Tallest Leprechaun.”
+Teaching was always important to Baldessari.
+He taught at Cal Arts from its founding in 1970 to 1988 and also at the University of California, Los Angeles.
+One of his famous early pieces involved students, who were directed to copy and re-copy the title “I Will Not Make Any More Boring Art.”(1971) Baldessari’s wry pedagogic style earned him the title, “The World’s Tallest Leprechaun.”
 Baldessari is often credited with helping to make Los Angeles an internationally recognized center of contemporary art, as well as a place where artists choose to continue teaching even after their careers would have allowed them to quit.

 A lifelong interest in Goya’s aquatints led to the important print project “Ich Habe es Gesehen/I Saw It – Baldessari and Goya,” published by Graphische Sammlung in 1997.
 He has published prints with Crown Point Press, Gemini GEL, and Brooke Alexander Editions.

 Baldessari showed in New York at Sonnabend Gallery for many years and joined Marian Goodman Gallery in 1997.
-He has participated in the Whitney Biennial four times, as well as the 1997 Venice Biennale, and in 2009 he won the Golden Lifetime Achievement Award at the 53rd Venice Biennale.
-He has been the subject of numerous retrospective museum exhibitions, which he describes as “like falling off a 20 story building, watching your whole life pass in front of you,” including, The New Museum in New York, Centre Pompidou in Paris, and the Museum of Contemporary Art San Diego.
+He participated in the Whitney Biennial four times, as well as the 1997 Venice Biennale, and in 2009 he won the Golden Lifetime Achievement Award at the 53rd Venice Biennale.
+He has been the subject of numerous retrospective museum exhibitions, which he described as “like falling off a 20 story building, watching your whole life pass in front of you,” including, The New Museum in New York, Centre Pompidou in Paris, and the Museum of Contemporary Art San Diego.
 His work is held in many public collections including the Museum of Modern Art in New York, the San Francisco Museum of Modern Art, the Smithsonian Museum in Washington, D.C., the Tate Collection, London, and the Pompidou Center in Paris, France.
 In 2014, Baldessari was awarded the National Medal of Arts by President Obama.

 -Kathan Brown, Crown Point Press